3 Star Warranty- A warranty that a CertainTeed SelectShingle Master can offer. 20 year non-prorated warranty on material and labor.

-Dormer- Usually were a window is installed, framed up out of a roof plane.
+Dormer- Usually where a window is installed, framed up out of a roof plane.

 Drip Edge- A piece of metal flashing that is installed at the rakes of the roof.

-End Laps- The area on a roll of Flintlastic rolled roofing were one roll ends and the next roll laps over.
+End Laps- The area on a roll of Flintlastic rolled roofing where one roll ends and the next roll laps over.

 Energy Star- An approval that lets homeowners know they are energy efficient & may qualify for a tax credit.

-Exposure- The amount shingle that is made to be shown.
+Exposure- The amount of shingle that is made to be shown.